 Buying Lumber to Build a Portable Raised Bed

 An oft-cited principle regarding construction in crowded areas is, if you can't build out, you have to build up.
 That same principle is, in part, the inspiration behind the present project for landscaping small yards.
 This tutorial deals with building raised beds in a portable "bench" style, which gives you a planting bed on top and a storage area below.
-We cite other advantages of building units in this style on the next page.
+This bed is easy to transport, but there are more conventional stationary garden beds as well.

 Measurements and Buying Lumber for the Raised Bed

-The raised bed in this project stands 3' tall.
+The raised bed in this project stands 3 feet tall.
 But much of that height comes from the supporting legs.
-The planting bed itself has a depth of 14".
-The raised bed is 5' long x 19 1/4 wide.
+The planting bed itself has a depth of 14 inches.
+The raised bed is 5 feet long x 19 1/4 inches wide.

-We went to a discount store for our lumber.
-Beyond needing 2 x 4s for framing, dimensions weren't important to us; we were shopping for price, and any boards with a 1" thickness (for the sides and bottom, and for the bottom shelf) would have been fine.
+Beyond needing 2 x 4s for framing, dimensions weren't important to us; we were shopping for price, and any boards with a 1 inch thickness (for the sides and bottom, and for the bottom shelf) would have been fine.
 We ended up with a mixture of widths: 1x3.5 and 1x6.
 That's just what happened to be in the "sale" bin.
 As you build your own raised bed, adjust your measurements accordingly, depending on the widths of your own lumber.

 Here's an approximation of the lumber that our project required, in terms of board feet: